ogait001/academic-profile/_posts/2026-04-20-you-cannot-add-one-hour.md

 ---
 layout: post
-description: "You cannot add one hour: life unfolds through finite crossings whose moments differ in meaning and ontological density."
+description: "Life unfolds through finite crossings whose moments differ in meaning and ontological density."
-title: "You Cannot Add One Hour: On Temporal Density, the Formation of the Will, and the Finitude of the Crossing"
+title: "You Cannot Add One Hour"
+subtitle: "On Temporal Density, the Formation of the Will, and the Finitude of the Crossing"
 date: 2026-04-20
 categories: [philosophy-of-time, catholic-theology, ontology]
 tags: [lemniscate, gaitan-topology, crossing-point, phenomenology, theological-anthropology, philosophy-of-religion, time-and-eternity, self-and-identity]